QuidLabs/Moulinette/README.md

 While insured by the contract...ETH
 and wBTC tokens are also deployed
 as LP capital in the largest Uniswap
-V3 pool (fees auto-compounded)...
+V3 pool (fees are auto-compounded

+and get distributed to insurers);
-Contract can't insure more than
+contract can't insure more than
 the total value of sUSDe staked
 as insurance capital (earning
 pro rata rewards & liabilities).